-Nutrition is defined as “the intake, absorption, and utilization of food and how it relates to the dietary needs of the body”.
-When we ad the prefix mal- which means “bad” or “poor” to the word nutrition, it is referring to an unbalance in what the body is getting vs what it needs.
+The definition of nutrition is “the intake, absorption, and utilization of food and how it relates to the dietary needs of the body.”
+When we add the prefix mal- which means “bad” or “poor” to the word nutrition, it is referring to an unbalance in what the body is getting vs. what it needs.

 According to the World Health Organization, there are 4 types of malnutrition: deficiencies, being underweight, stunting, and wasting.
 Each type of malnutrition is a result of a unique cause.
 The types of malnutrition that patients have experienced after weight loss surgery fall under deficiencies and can be protein-energy malnutrition, micronutrient deficiencies, or a combination of both.

 Why Does Malnutrition Happen after Weight Loss Surgery?